Want to get on ODSP but don't know how?

 (f) Income Exemption For Children and Grandchildren on Social Assistance on their Own

-If a recipient provides accomodation (either as lodging, boarding or renting) to their or their spouse's child or grandchild - AND if such child or grandchild is themselves on social assistance (ie. welfare or ODSP) - then any rent paid is totally exempt income [Reg s.50(2)].
-There are also corresponding "living with parents" rules of which provide that recipients living with their parents receive assistance equivalent to the "boarder/lodger" rates (see Ch.3 "Basic Assistance"), which eliminates most of the shelter component of assistance.
+If a recipient provides accomodation (either as lodging, boarding or renting) to their or their spouse's child or grandchild - and if such child or grandchild is themselves on social assistance (ie. welfare or ODSP) - then any rent paid is totally exempt income to the 'landlord' recipient [Reg s.50(2)].
+There are also corresponding "living with parents" rules of which provide that recipients living with their parents do not receive a shelter component to their assistance, although that rule is so fraught with exceptions as to be largely meaningless (the primary being where the payment of rent is a condition of the child or grandchild living there) (see Ch.3, s.12: "Basic Assistance: Living with Parents").

-Together these rules save welfare the trouble of 'paying' the 'landlord' rent through the child and then deducting it from them as chargeable income.
+When this rule operates, it saves welfare the trouble of paying the landlord/recipient rent through the child's benefit unit, and then deducting it from them as chargeable income.

 5. Immigration Sponsorship Income